0

 Gut health is closely linked to emotional balance.
 Beneficial bacteria called probiotics in fermented foods support the body's stress response by improving digestion and reducing blood sugar spikes.
 A well-balanced gut microbiome helps manage stress and anxiety, making diet a key factor in overall mental well-being.

-Eating nutrient-rich foods may support brain function and a balanced stress response.
-These 14 stress-relieving foods promote relaxation and improve overall health.
+Eating nutrient-rich foods may support brain function and a balanced response when faced with stress.
+These 14 foods, which can help ease stress, may promote a sense of relaxation and improve overall health.

 Fatty fish are packed with omega-3 fatty acids, which may help support stress management and brain health.